Lohitashav/Pizza-Sales-Analysis-Project/README.md

 # Project Highlights
 - SQL queries were used to extract, aggregate, and analyze the data.
 - Insights are presented to help the business make data-driven decisions, such as identifying best sellers and understanding customer preferences by time and category.
+- Dashboard was made in excel for better visualization

 # How to Use
 1. Data Files: